howonlee/mertonon/docs/roadmap.md

 - EE: Whitelabelling
 - Minimap-like thing
 - Get the video done
-- Theory of value writeup - mark 1
-- Theory of inequality writeup - mark 1.
-I prolly need an invariance principle (like w/ the Gaussian measures on boolfuncs) for levy-stable stuff instead of just Gaussian to whack a Friedgut's thm out of it, to frolick around in neural net land, really
-- Theory of class writeup
 - Search
 - Clj-kondo in CI/CD
 - Third party plugin use docs and examples